Sondahl.com

 Switches and shut off

-I don't use a computer controller, so you'll have to chat with your supplier on that.
+For most of my career I didn't use a computer controller.
 I did use a thermocouple shut off system from Seattle Pottery (they no longer offer it), but it cost about $30 per year for thermocouples, and finally the electronics burned out.
-I think computer controllers are overpriced for what they do.
-I recommend the Dawson Kilnsitter with timer as the simplest, cheapest, and most dependable way to shut off your kiln.
+I recommended the Kilnsitter (was Dawson, now Orton) with timer as the simplest, cheapest, and most dependable way to shut off your kiln.
 This means turning up your power manually--which most of us are capable of.
 The kiln sitter can need new metal posts which support the cones, a new porcelain tube assembly, or new contact block in the switch.
-If you need advice on repairing these, email me or talk to your supplier.
+Also if the spring that makes the button lock on gets rusty or weak, the button will get very tempermental and not stay in...
+If you need advice on repairing these, email me or talk to your supplier. (update, 2012...
+I finally gave up on kilnsitters when the button got arc welded in the on position during a firning twice this summer.
+I suspected flawed materials used for the kiln contacts, but had to bite the bullet for new kilns.
+Because I suspected the contacts, I finally tried using a Bartlett controller, which is digitally controlled and uses relays turning off and on to guide the kiln up in a proper firing curve.
+Since switching, I've become a believer, with it speeding up firings and producing predictable results.
+I did have to replace one of the relays after 40 firings, covered by warranty).

-The manual switches are usually either 3 position(low, medium, or high) or infinite (no click setting from low to high).
-I have kilns with both styles.
+Getting back to if you have a kilnsitter: The manual switches are usually either 3 position(low, medium, or high) or infinite (no click setting from low to high).
+I have had kilns with both styles.
 Infinite switches can sometimes be recycled from old electric stoves.
 3 position switches can handle more amperage, so you get by with fewer of them, and are generally more reliable than infinite switches.
 With either of them I turn kilns up just three times, every two hours of the firing until they are on high.

 If a switch burns out, usually there will be a post that is wiggly, or something will rattle when it is shaken.
 Whatever wire is connected to that burned post needs a new connector crimped on, to prevent damage to the new switch.
 The wire itself may need replacement--if so, contact your pottery supplier, as this is special high temperature wire.
-You replace the switch by removing the knob, loosening the large nut under the knob, and moving the wires to the new switch.
+You replace the switch by shutting off power at the breaker, removing the knob, loosening the large nut under the knob, and moving the wires to the new switch.
 It's generally easier to reattach the wires before sticking the knob on again.

 Elements